 Conditions (1) through (4), inclusive, must be met during the entire taxable year.
 Condition (5) must be met during at least 335 days of a taxable year of 12 months, or during a proportionate part of a taxable year of less than 12 months.
 Condition (6) must be met during the last half of each taxable year, but neither conditions (5) nor (6) apply to the first taxable year for which an election to become a REIT is made.
 We believe that we will maintain sufficient diversity of ownership to allow us to satisfy conditions (5) and (6) above.
-In addition, our Certificate of Incorporation contains restrictions regarding the ownership requirements described in (5) and (6) above.
-The provisions of our Certificate of Incorporation restrictions of our Certificate of Incorporation stock are described in "Description of Common Stock-Restrictions on Ownership and Transfer."
+In addition, our Certificate of Incorporation contains restrictions regarding the ownership and transfer of our stock that are intended to assist us in continuing to satisfy the share ownership requirements described in (5) and (6) above.

+The provisions of our Certificate of Incorporation restricting the ownership and transfer of our stock are described in "Description of Common Stock-Restrictions on Ownership and Transfer."
 These restrictions, however, may not ensure that we will be able to satisfy these share ownership requirements.
 If we fail to satisfy these share ownership requirements, we will fail to qualify as a REIT.